phillipleblanc/interview/README.md

 ## Data Ingestor

-Write an API that can accept different payloads of data with multiple formats (i.e. csv, yaml, json)
+We have this micro-service that can accept JSON data from a city.
+You can imagine it might store this data in a database or do some processing on it as part of an ML pipeline.
+Currently it only can accept data in a JSON format as well as return it in a JSON format.
+We have customers that want to be able to send and receive the data in the CSV format as well.

-Start with an API that can accept a single type of data and stores it inefficiently in that format.
-It can also return data in that type.
+Our job is to extend this service to be able to accept and return CSV data, as well as write unit-tests for it.

-Extend the API to accept two other types of data, and also to output in any of the supported ingestion formats.
+### Stretch goals

-Write unit tests.
+- We internally use the Unix epoch time for our timestamps, so we'd like to convert the "time" column into that format internally.